 Students will:

-• Demonstrate knowledge of a wide range of natural resource topics spanning ecological, social and physical aspects of wildland ecosystems
+1. Demonstrate knowledge of a wide range of natural resource topics spanning ecological, social, and physical aspects of wildland ecosystems.

-• Demonstrate proficiency in an area of specialization through completion of a minor in an area complementary to natural resource management.
-Some minors that students find well-suited to develop a proficiency are Global Environmental Sustainability, Forestry, Rangeland Ecology, Ecological Restoration, Watershed Science, Conservation Biology, or Environmental Affairs, though there are many additional options
+2. Demonstrate proficiency in an area of specialization through completion of a minor in an area complementary to natural resource management.
+Some minors that students find well-suited to develop a proficiency are: Global Environmental Sustainability, Forestry, Rangeland Ecology, Ecological Restoration, Watershed Science, Conservation Biology, or Environmental Affairs, and many additional options.

-• Be able to apply their broad natural resources knowledge to create sustainable solutions at local, national, and global scales
+3. Be able to apply their broad natural resources knowledge to create sustainable solutions at local, national, and global scales.

-• Accurately communicate their knowledge of natural resources, both verbally and in written form
+4. Accurately communicate their knowledge of natural resources, both verbally and in written form.

 Potential Occupations